Michel Thomas: World War II

 In the final week of World War II, Thomas was instrumental in rescuing from destruction a cache of Nazi documents that had been shipped by the Gestapo to be pulped at a paper mill in Freimann, Germany.
 These included the worldwide membership card file of more than ten million members of the Nazi party.

-After the end of the war, Thomas learned that his parents and most of his extended family had been murdered in Auschwitz..
+After the end of the war, Thomas learned that his parents and most of his extended family had been murdered in Auschwitz.

 Post-war years

-In 1947, Thomas emigrated to Los Angeles, where an uncle and cousins resided.
-He opened a language school in Beverly Hills called the "Polyglot Institute" (later renamed "The Michel Thomas Language Center") and developed a language-teaching system known as the "Michel Thomas Method", which he claimed would allow students to become conversationally proficient after only a few days' study.
+In 1947, Thomas immigrated to Los Angeles, where an uncle and cousins resided.
+He opened a language school in Beverly Hills called the Polyglot Institute (later renamed The Michel Thomas Language Center) and developed a language-teaching system known as the "Michel Thomas Method", which he claimed would allow students to become conversationally proficient after only a few days' study.

-He remained unmarried until 1978 when he wed Los Angeles schoolteacher Alice Burns; the couple had a son and daughter before the marriage ended in a divorce.
+He remained unmarried until 1978, when he wedded Los Angeles schoolteacher Alice Burns; the couple had a son and daughter before the marriage ended in divorce.

 Thomas's clients included diplomats, industrialists, and celebrities.
 The success of the school led to tours and a second school in New York City, as well as a series of instructional books and tapes in French, Spanish, German, and Italian.
 At the time of his death in 2005, Thomas's tapes, CDs, and books were the leading method of recorded language-learning in the United Kingdom.

 In 1997, Thomas participated in a BBC television science documentary, The Language Master, in which he taught a five-day course in French to a group of UK sixth form students who had no previous experience with the language.
 Throughout the course of the five days, the feelings of the students toward the project would radically amend from low esteem prior to the first session to highly confident by the last day.